 Code 99: Miami

 Perhaps the most dramatic ethical crisis surrounding the use of mutant powers in everyday life occurred in sports.
 After initial resistance, both the NBA and major league baseball finally permitted the use of certain powers during play.
-The NFL also briefly experimented with a similarly permissive attitude, but, after several deaths on the field resulted from tackles by super-strong players,the attitude towards heightened players began to change dramatically.
+The NFL also briefly experimented with a similarly permissive attitude, but, after several crippling injuries and one death on the field resulted from tackles by super-strong players,the attitude towards heightened players began to change dramatically.

 In the NBA and Major Leagues, this took form as the “heightened draft”, where players were evaluated for their mutant abilities and assigned a number of points.
 Professional basketball and baseball teams use a point-buy system to recruit players, but are allowed only an allotted number of points of mutant ability per team.
 Use of heightened abilities is encouraged during regular play, so long as it doesn’t injure of harm other players.